|Pathogenesis of hepatitis B virus - INSERM U 845|

 Although HBV is not considered as a cytopathic virus, some arguments suggest that viral proteins may also participate directly in liver disease.
 Our work is in favour of a direct effect of the hepatitis B X protein (HBx) and of the hepatitis B splice-generated protein (HBSP) in the evolution of the hepatic pathogenesis associated to HBV infection.
 We study the cellular and molecular mechanisms by which these two proteins participate in the liver pathogenesis during viral infection.
 We also analyse the T-cell immune responses specific for HBSP, HBx and other HBV proteins in patients suffering from chronic infection and try to correlate them with disease evolution.

 The narrow host specificity of HBV and the deficit in simple models of in vitro or in vivo infection remain a considerable handicap for the knowledge of the mechanisms implied in the viral pathogenesis.
-To study T cell responses to HBV proteins we have now obtained a novel animal model for chronic HBV-carriers with “humanized” T cell responses.
-These triple transgenic mice express human MHC class I (HLA-A2) and MHC class II (HLA-DRB1*01) molecules and are devoid of endogenous murine class I and class II molecules.
+To study T cell responses to HBV proteins we have obtained a novel animal model for chronic HBV-carriers with “humanized” T cell responses.
+These transgenic mice express human MHC class I (HLA-A2) and MHC class II (HLA-DRB1*01) molecules and are devoid of endogenous murine class I and class II molecules.
 In this mouse lineage, the HBV transgene codes for the 3 envelope proteins that are expressed in the liver.
 Our novel animal model will be useful to evaluate vaccine candidates or immunomodulatory drugs for their ability to induce cellular immune responses with functional properties.

 Activity Reports 2009 - Institut Pasteur